What is the timeline?

 All course work, both upper and lower division, currently costs $46 per unit and upper-division course work will cost an additional $84 per unit, with an estimated total cost of about $10,000 for the four-year program.
 Additional fees include health services, parking and student center.
 There will also be costs associated with books and materials.

-No, the Board of Governor Fee Waiver will only cover the standard $46/unit fees.
-Cal-Grant funds may be available to cover the $84 per unit depending upon individual student eligibility.
+No, The California College Promise Grant (CCPG) will only cover the standard $46 per unit for qualifying students.
+Cal-Grant funds may be available to cover the the $84 per unit depending upon individual student eligibility.

 Can I get a Cal Grant?